jostylr/literate-programming-book/manuscript/part-2.md

 ### Eval

+How to run some JavaScript

 ### Boiler Plate

 If you have need of boiler pate, then we can do that with some substituions for templating it as well.

 ### Making a Command

+Commands are very useful.
+This is how to make them.

 ### Making a Directive

+Inline custom directives are not that useful, but it can be insightful in going towards making plugins.

 ### Project Files

 Often there are other files needing managing for a project other than just code.
 For example,  .gitignore, readme, package.json, ...
 These can all live in a single literate programming document tht generates these files.
 It could also be setup to have variables that you define once and then use when needed, such as the version number.

 ### Making a lprc.js file

+What constitutes a lprc.js file.

 ### Other languages